O-1 Visa for Scientist: Making Biodegradable Breakthroughs

 It was crucial to explain how microplastics are causing increasing health problems and environmental damage, underscoring the importance of Charlotte’s contributions.

-In the petition we included:
+In the petition, we included:

 1. Educational credentials

-2. Her work being on panels
+2. Her work is on panels

 3. Scholarly contributions